eliasrhoden/eliasrhoden.github.io/_posts/2024-12-15-SinumerikAST.md

 # Conclusion
-The effect of the double zeros had a much bigger impact than what I initially thought, also if one would try to increase the bandwidth further of the reference model used for IMC2, the initial “valley” in the transient would increase, that was the main limiting factor when designing IMC2.
+Based on the control designs I tried it is evident that the effect of the double zeros is much bigger than what I initially thought, also if one would try to increase the bandwidth further of the reference model used for IMC2, the initial “valley” in the transient would increase, that was the main limiting factor when designing IMC2.

 Secondly I’m even more impressed by the performance of the AST, considering I’ve spent many hours on this analysis and design, on a modern PC.
 While the AST did it’s design in less than 5 minutes, on an industrial embedded system.
 That is really impressive.

 TL;DR: AST Works really well, and the main limitations are the zeros of the system, even if they are stable.
 You can achieve higher bandwidth but at the cost of less robustness by canceling the undamped zeros in the plant.

-If you want to have a look at the code used for this analysis, it can be found on my github: https://github.com/eliasrhoden/Sinumerik-Ctrl
+If you want to have a look at the code used for this analysis, it can be found on my github: [https://github.com/eliasrhoden/Sinumerik-Ctrl](https://github.com/eliasrhoden/Sinumerik-Ctrl)